TrentonOttman/CS495-MultiUserPhysioGaming/course/iterations/iteration-1/planning.md

 - Must be a web app.

 ## Selected Work
 Use the GitHub **Iteration 1 Plan** view as the living detailed plan.

-Record important scope/priority decisions here.
+The highest priority item is creating the multiplayer environment.